We have been working on American history as we learn about the 50 states.

 Pour glue into a shallow dish and use the paintbrush to glue the construction paper pieces to the cardboard strips.

 Glue the construction paper “bark” so it overlaps and begins to fill in those spaces.
 You may need to let it dry some as you work, depending on how much glue your child uses.
 Continue the process until the whole thing is covered in brown paper.
-Allow it to dry.

-To make our paper feel more like bark (and to make the structure stronger), we used the paintbrush and covered the entire outside of the wigwam with one more layer of glue.
-This is the perfect time to patch any remaining holes.
-Then allow the whole thing to dry overnight.
+To make the paper feel more like bark (and to make the structure stronger), use the paintbrush and cover the entire outside of the wigwam with one more layer of glue.
+This is the perfect time to patch any remaining holes with a few more squares of paper.

 Use the tip of your scissors to slowly and carefully poke a hole at the top.
 You can wiggle them and turn your scissor blades to make the hole round.
 (This step is best done by a parent.)

 We originally created our wigwams to go with our Jamestown unit.
-The kids have been having fun using them with our Playmobil Native Americans and reenacting what we had learned about.
+The kids discovered our Playmobil Native Americans were just the right size.
+They spent hours reenacting what we had learned about.